top of page

 My LSAT Story

-How I went from a struggling student to a seasoned LSAT Trainer
+How I went from a struggling student to a seasoned LSAT Tutor

 My LSAT prep journey was, to be frank, long and arduous.
 What you will read next is an honest account of someone who thought of giving up many times along the way but endured to the very end.